 To date, we believe there have been few observed disadvantages in the use of NPES.
-In animal studies in over 1,000 rats and mice, our predecessors and others have treated tumors with NPES with no consistent side effects observed.
-The few problems observed in the animal studies, to date, resulted from improper placement of the electrodes and some pain was observed unless anesthetized during treatment.
-No side effects have been detected, to date, from the human clinical trials.
-Although our trials have been limited to pre-clinical animal trials and data from a limited number of subjects in clinical trials, we believe results to date will be representative of larger subject populations.

-The discovery of NPES was first documented in 20011 at Old Dominion University.
-During the 15 years since that discovery, many scientists have studied this technology at universities and research institutes around the world and over 60 publications have appeared to date, elucidating the effectiveness of NPES in cancer treatment on a wide variety of cancer cell lines and animal tumor models.
+In animal studies in over 1,000 rates and mice, our predecessors and others have treated tumors with NPES with no consistent side effects observed.
+The few problems observed in the animal studies resulted from improper placement of the electrodes and some pain was observed unless anesthetized during treatment.
+No side effects have been detected from the human clinical trials the world and over 60 publications have appeared to date, elucidating the effectiveness of NPES in cancer treatment on a wide variety of cancer cell lines and animal tumor models.
 The research at these institutions has been funded by grants from the National Institutes of Health (NIH) Small Business Innovation Research (SBIR), Department of Defense (DOD), Commonwealth of Virginia, Air Force of Scientific Research and the Army Research Office and Multidisciplinary University Research Initiative (MURI).
 Pulse Biosciences has licensed or acquired the intellectual property pertaining to NPES from the leading NPES research centers (Old Dominion University, the University of Southern California and BioElectroMed Corp.).
 This concentration of NPES intellectual property, we believe, puts Pulse Biosciences in a unique position to commercialize this platform technology.